 Two types of emergency contraception pill are available in Australia.

 If you can't take either of these pills, there is an alternative.
-You can have a copper intrauterine device (IUD) inserted within five days of unprotected sex.
+You can have a copper intrauterine device (IUD) inserted within 5 days of unprotected sex.
 An IUD is also an effective form of long-term contraception.

 How effective is the morning after pill?